devopsdays-kc/devopsdayskc-docs/docs/team-admin/operating-procedures/comms.md

 sidebar_position: 3
 ---

+With all of us working on the event remotely, communication is key.
+We use Slack for most of our communication, but we also use GitHub Discussions for more permanent and asynchronous communication directly related to the event, tasks, decisions, etc.

+## GitHub Discussions

+TODO: Add more information about how to use GitHub Discussions

 ## Slack

 Here is a guide for Slack usage before, during, and after planning seasons for DevOpsDays KC